bzymet/enterprise-monitoring-dashboard/README.md

 Enterprise infrastructure monitoring platform integrating VMware ESX telemetry, Citrix monitoring, network latency analytics, server health reporting, and operational automation pipelines through centralized HTML dashboards and JSON aggregation.

+The platforms below were designed not only to provide observability, but also to drive operational action.
+Telemetry events could trigger automated alerting, ServiceNow incident creation, workflow automation, remediation activities, and team-specific routing through REST API integrations, enabling a more proactive and scalable operational support model

 ---

 ## Technologies Used